jcrespoortega/ELK/Elasticsearch/README.md

 # Elasticsearch

-With Logshtag we feed data from Elasticsearch and when this process is completed we run some queries:
+With Logshtag we feed Elasticsearch and when this process is completed we run some queries:

 Query 1: Name and Id of the 100 first restaurants.